rashmijayasekara/rashmijayasekara/README.md

   <img src="https://skillicons.dev/icons?i=ts,nextjs,nodejs,java,kotlin,spring,docker,prisma,py&perrow=9" />
 </p>

-Backend-heavy.
-I design APIs, structure monorepos, and keep things running in production — auth flows, Stripe integrations, the parts users never see but always notice when they break.
+Backend is where I live.
+Designing APIs, structuring monorepos, wiring up auth and Stripe — then making sure none of it falls over in production.
+The stuff users never see but always notice when it breaks.

 ---